Xenapte/ballance-map-name-translations/translation-chart.md

 **Note**: names of maps which already come with an English name, or have a creator-selected English name, are normally not translated again.

-Unnecessary version numbers in names should be simplified or omitted.
+Unnecessary version numbers in names should be simplified or dropped.

 Translator names should come from [Google Translate](https://translate.google.com).